 High altitude areas of the country have gasoline octane ratings that may be different than the ranges given above.

-The other motor fuels index is composed of automotive diesel fuel and alternative automotive fuels such as propane, natural gas, kerosene, alcohol, and electricity that is sold for use in consumer automobiles.
+The other motor fuels index is composed of automotive diesel fuel and alternative motor fuels such as propane, natural gas, kerosene, alcohol, and electricity that is sold for use in consumer automobiles.

 The relative importance of an item category is its percent of the CPI weight as of December of the most recent year.